 Woods fire on Gum Swamp Road that burned over 200 acres in Livingston reignites causing road closure

-LIVINGSTON —A woods fire originally sparking on Sunday night on Gum Swamp Road near Highway 42 has erupted into several small fires on Monday, leaving the road closed.
+LIVINGSTON — A woods fire originally sparking on Sunday night on Gum Swamp Road near Highway 42 has erupted into several small fires on Monday, leaving the road closed.

 According to Livingston Parish fire officials, the fire was under control late Sunday night, with a few hot spots near the roadway still blowing smoke.